660 Gwyn Thomas

 Biography

 Stocky and experienced midfielder Gwyn Thomas joined City on the March 1990 transfer deadline day for a £25,000 fee as manager Stan Ternent sought to revamp the midfield of his struggling Tigers side.
 Joining the Tigers the same day as Leigh Palin, the transfer swoop appeared to work – Thomas’s first three matches all ended in defeat but six of the next seven league matches were won and a mid table final position was secured.
 Thomas started the first three games of the 1990/91 season before being replaced by Steve Doyle, another industrious midfielder.
-Gwyn’s return in October for six starts coincided with a winless spell and Thomas’s time in the first team was over.
+Gwyn’s return in October 1990 for six starts coincided with a winless spell and Thomas’s time in the City first team was over.
 He started two more games at the end of the calendar year, the second of which ended in a 1-5 demolition at the hands of Portsmouth.
 He left the club at the end of the season.

 Details